Newbie-coder09/ChatGPT-ChatBot/README.md

 # ChatGPT-ChatBot

 Create a ChatBot in JAVA that uses ChatGPT's/OpenAi's API to retreive results.
+This software requires JDK 1.8.0 or above.
 ## Basics:
 This ChatBot software is created by Ayush and it may contain many bugs as it's in initial stage of development.
 I, Ayush will keep updating it as required.